-As already stated, in the majority of states working cosmetologists have to be licensed.
-In a few states there is an exception.
-Only those offering more skilled services, for instance hairstylists, are required to be licensed.
-Other people employed in cosmetology and less skilled, such as shampooers, are not required to become licensed in those states.
+As previously mentioned, in most states working cosmetologists must be licensed.
+In certain states there is an exemption.
+Only those performing more skilled services, such as hairstylists, are required to be licensed.
+Other people working in cosmetology and less skilled, including shampooers, are not required to get licensed in those states.

 Esthetician Certificates and Degrees

 There are essentially two options offered to obtain esthetician training and a credential after completion.
 You can enroll in a certificate (or diploma) program, or you can work toward an Associate’s degree.
 Certificate programs generally require 12 to 18 months to complete, while an Associate’s degree usually takes about 2 years.
 If you enroll in a certificate program you will be instructed in all of the main areas of cosmetology.
 Shorter programs are offered if you wish to focus on just one area, for instance esthetics.
 A degree program will also likely feature management and marketing training so that graduates are better prepared to run a salon or other Watseka IL business.
 More advanced degrees are not common, but Bachelor and Master’s degree programs are available in such specializations as salon or spa management.
 Whichever type of program you decide on, it’s essential to make certain that it’s recognized by the Illinois Board of Cosmetology.
 A number of states only certify schools that are accredited by certain highly regarded agencies, for example the American Association of Cosmetology Schools (AACS).
 We will cover the benefits of accreditation for the school you decide on in the following section.